juniorsundarCasual/TGT/vault/volume-5.chapter-341.md

 Shuri agreed readily before tossing the arranged NAND gates into their original bin and picking out nine NORs in their place.

-As Shuri worked on, her mana started to bubble with excitement.
+As Shuri worked on it, her mana started to bubble with excitement.
 From her memories, she started to form connections between the information regarding Automagy she picked up from the Yoruz Clan's texts and logic gates.

 'Maybe if I could...'

-Shuri's hand halted, and she ejected herself from special space she was in.
+Shuri's hand halted, and she ejected herself from the special space she was in.

 "Is something wrong?"
 The Sect Leader asked worriedly.